hughker/documentation/onboarding/productFeed.md

 ## Custom fields

-Custom fields that are not part of the model above, can be specified.
-Custom fields can contain a large panel of information.
-They can be specific to your products or to your business.
-Specifying a custom field make it automatically searchable (customers will be able to make queries to match the inner content of the custom field).
-It is possible to configure the custom field as a filter in the Merchant Dashboard.
+Custom fields that are not part of the model above, can be specified in the feed.
+Custom fields can contain a large panel of information, specific to your products or to your business.
+Defining a custom field make it automatically searchable: customers will be able to make queries to match their inner content.
+Custom fields can also be configured as filters in the Findify Merchant Dashboard.

 At the moment, only the custom fields that have a type **String** or **Double** are accepted.